GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 debris trajectory
 ^^^^^^^^^^^^^^^^^

 For each generated debris item, mass, frontal area, and flight time are sampled from the lognormal distribution with parameter values provided in :ref:`3.1.3 <debris_section>` and :ref:`3.2 <debris.csv_section>`.
-The flight distance is calculated based on the methodology presented in the Appendix of :cite:`Lin2008`.
+The flight distance is calculated based on the methodology presented in the Appendix of Lin and Vanmarcke, 2008 :cite:`Lin2008`.
 Note that the original fifth polynomial functions are replaced with quadratic one with the coefficients as listed in :numref:`flight_distance_table`.
 The computed flight distance by debris type using the fitth and quadratic polynomials is shown in :numref:`flight_distance_fig`.

 .. _flight_distance_fig:
 .. figure:: _static/image/flight_distance.png